srecon/the-apache-ignite-book/chapters-java11x/chapter-5/README.md

 - Hibernate l2 cache
 - memoization
 - MyBatis caching
-- Web session clustering

 Note that.
-Ignite extension project moved to another github repositories and the artifactics are available from the following URL https://source.sakaiproject.org/maven2/
+Ignite extension project moved to the another github repositories and the artifactics are available from the following URL https://source.sakaiproject.org/maven2/

 ### To run Hibernate example:
 1) Install PostgreSQL version 14 or above.